Lucy Fallon: Career

-Acting
+Coronation Street

 Fallon made her professional acting debut in 2015 when she was cast as Bethany Platt, the daughter of Sarah Platt (Tina O'Brien), in the ITV soap opera Coronation Street.
 A returning character, Bethany had been played by child actors Mia Cookson (2000) and twins Amy and Emily Walton (2000–2007), before Fallon took over.
 She was 19 when she was cast to play the 14-year-old Bethany.
-She was offered the role after it emerged that the actress who was originally chosen for the part had lied about her age.
+She was offered the role after it emerged that Katie Redford, the actress who was originally chosen for the part, had lied about her age.

 Fallon described Bethany as "a bit of a wild child.
 She's very feisty, but she does a lot of it to get a reaction."
 The Guardian's Hannah Verdier thought that she was "perfect" for the role and that her comedic skills were a "reincarnation of Joan Rivers, only with a Mancunian accent"; however, Steven D. Wright from the same newspaper felt that she was "far too old for her part."
 While on the soap, Fallon's character was involved in a highly publicised grooming and sexual exploitation storyline, which earned Fallon widespread acclaim.
 Barbara Ellen of The Guardian found her performance "immaculate", while Daily Mirror's Ian Hyland wrote that scenes which saw Bethany survive a kidnapping to testify in court against her abuser gave Fallon "another chance to show what a fine actress she has become."
 Fallon won the Best Actress award at the 2017 Inside Soap Awards, the Outstanding Serial Drama Performance at the 2018 National Television Awards, and the Best Actress and Best Female Dramatic Performance at the 2018 British Soap Awards.

-Fallon left Coronation Street at the end of her contract in 2020 to pursue other projects.
-She filmed her last scenes in January, and her final appearance aired on 4 March.
-She starred as George alongside Pearl Mackie in the 2021 Audible horror series Sour Hall, set and recorded on a Yorkshire farm, which tells the story of a lesbian couple tormented by a Boggart.
-Fallon will next appear as Molly in an upcoming ITV miniseries reimagining of Henry Fieldings novel The History of Tom Jones, a Foundling titled Tom Jones.
+Fallon left Coronation Street at the end of her contract in 2020 to pursue other projects, and her final appearance aired on 4 March 2020.
+In August 2023, it was reported that she would reprise her role in the series.
+Her on-screen return was broadcast on New Year's Eve 2023.

 Other endeavours

 Fallon competed in the ITV Christmas special All Star Musicals which aired on 24 December 2017 and was voted the winner for her rendition of "Don't Cry for Me Argentina" from the musical Evita.
-She starred in the ITV reality miniseries Don't Rock the Boat in November 2020.
+She was a contestant on the ITV reality miniseries Don't Rock the Boat in November 2020.

+Fallon starred as George alongside Pearl Mackie in the 2021 Audible horror series Sour Hall, set and recorded on a Yorkshire farm, which tells the story of a lesbian couple tormented by a Boggart.
+She was also cast in the titular role of Jazz in that year's BBC Radio 4 drama titled Jazz and Dice.
+Fallon next appeared as Molly Seagrim in the 2023 miniseries reimagining of Henry Fielding's novel The History of Tom Jones, a Foundling titled Tom Jones.

+In 2024, she starred in the ITVBe reality series Drama Queens.